MrFriendCS/MrFriendCS.github.io/n5/N5-Y2-Summer-Fun.md

 ## Task 3

 Write a program to ask the user if they are a pupil of Castlebay School.
 The program must be able to accept the answers of `Yes` and `yes`.
 Any other answer will display a message to phone the office.
-Pupils will be asked where are they a pupil (Nursery, Primary, or Secondary) and display the time they start school in the morning (8.30&nbsp;am, 8.55&nbsp;am, or 8.50&nbsp;am).
+Pupils will be asked where are they a pupil (Nursery, Primary, or Secondary are the only acceptable answers) and display the time they start school in the morning (8.30&nbsp;am, 8.55&nbsp;am, or 8.50&nbsp;am).

 ### Structure Diagram